avaframe/AvaFrame/docs/moduleLog2Report.rst

 * 'images' - title and paths to figures
 * 'text' - topic and text

-Outputs
+The plotDictionary has to be structured as follows:

+* 'simName' with 'title' : 'path'

+Output
 -------

-A report in markdown format, default all info is plotted consecutively into one file, called *fullSimulationReport.md*.
-If reportOneFile is set to False when calling generateReport, one report file is created for each simulation, called *simName.md*.
+The default setting is to produce one report file, *fullSimulationReport.md*, however if one wants to receive on report for each *simName*, set the flag *reportOneFile = False*.

 To run
 ------

-* call generateReport(avalancheDir, inputDictionary, plotDict) in the run script of your computational module
+* call generateReport(avalancheDir, inputDictionary, plotDict, reportOneFile=True) in the run script of your computational module